UMD-DRASTIC/drastic-deploy/README.md

 Where the IP addresses should be replaced with the host name/IP address of each machine.
 For each [indigo-databases] you must provide the Ethernet interface on which Cassandra communicates.
 Usually this is eth0, but it may be something different on more complex topologies.

+* The default behavior is to use HTTPS.
+If needed this can be changed in the webservers.yml file with the variable https_mode.
+The nginx server is using the SSL certificate in /etc/nginx/ssl/nginx.crt.
+If they are not present a self-signed version is created during deployment.

 #### Deploying